 3) Regular Airlines Are Better Than Charter Ones

 You have a lot more rights with a commercial air carrier than with a charter flight, which is another reason not to just pay one price and be done.
-Sure, those package deals are tempting when you see them advertised, but if they mean you are putting your whole vacation in one company’s hands, that elevates your risk considerably.
+Sure, those hotel + flight package deals are tempting when you see them advertised, but if they mean you are putting your whole vacation in one company’s hands, that elevates your risk considerably.
+Many of these charter airlines end up being the first travel companies in trouble during a recession.

 Although the Dave Ramsey types like to advise you to use cash or a debit card to pay for things, you are actually taking a much greater risk by doing that.
 If you use a credit card for your travel purchases, you have recourse if something goes wrong.
 (You’ll also get free future travel out of it with the right credit cards.)